 You can control this by deciding whether to apply a "Fast" compression, so data will be fairly compressed while still enough fast to write, or choose "High" when you want instead to have the maximum data compression to save disk space sacrifying write performance.

-Navigate o the Admin app -> Settings > Advanced page ( /_admin_/advance/ ) , you'll find the option in the Workflow section.
+Navigate o the Admin app -> Settings > Advanced page ( /_admin_/advanced/ ) , you'll find the option in the Workflow section.